artfuldev/KennyClassIQ/ReadMe.md

 * Included *Definitions*.
 * Modified *CommunicationProtocol* interface, again(!).
 * Modified *XBoard* communication and included error messages.
-* All code from this version willl by default carry javadoc commentary.
+* All code from this version will by default carry javadoc commentary.

 ###Version 0.0.0.2
 * Modified the *CommunicationProtocol* interface.